 regedit /e "%USERPROFILE%\Desktop\putty-sessions.reg" HKEY_CURRENT_USER\Software\SimonTatham\PuTTY\Sessions

-A file putty-sessions.reg should now be on your Desktop.
-(Note that SSH keys are not stored in the registry, so you will have to copy these manually if you have any.)
+This creates a file called putty-sessions.reg on your Desktop.
+Remember, SSH keys are not stored in the registry, so if you use key-based authentication, you must copy your SSH key files separately.

 Importing PuTTY Settings and Sessions to Another PC